Henry Solomons: Political advancement

 Solomons' political career advanced in the early 1950s.
 He served on the Executive of the London Labour Party from 1952 to 1960.
 From 1953 Solomons served on Hammersmith Borough Council.
 He became a full-time officer of USDAW in 1954.
 He was also a Governor of Westminster Hospital.

 Parliament

 At the 1964 general election Solomons was elected as Labour member of parliament for Kingston upon Hull North, gaining the seat from the Conservatives.
 However, his health was not good, and was not helped by the stresses of a close Parliament.
 He collapsed after an all-night sitting in June 1965.
 He was required to remain in Parliament so that he could be 'nodded through' in Divisions.

-Solomons died on his 63rd birthday in Westminster hospital, leaving Labour with 313 seats in Commons, a majority of only one vote over its opposition (the Conservative Party had 303 and the Liberals 9).
+Solomons died on his 63rd birthday in Westminster hospital, leaving Labour with 313 seats in the House of Commons, a majority of only one vote over its opposition (the Conservative Party had 303 and the Liberals 9).
 His death precipitated a byelection in a very marginal constituency; Labour's successful defence of the seat led Harold Wilson to call the 1966 general election.